Python interview questions and answers: Discover Bluebird's comprehensive guide for acing your next Python developer job interview.

 92. Explain the importance of code readability in Python development.

 Code readability is of paramount importance in Python development, as it directly impacts the maintainability, collaboration, and overall quality of the code.
-The Python language itself was designed with readability in mind, emphasizing simplicity and clarity.
+The Python language itself (and Python frameworks) was designed with readability in mind, emphasizing simplicity and clarity.
 Here are several reasons why code readability is crucial in Python development:

 Maintainability: Readable code is easier to understand and maintain.
 When code is clear and well-structured, developers can quickly comprehend its logic, making it easier to modify, fix bugs, or add new features.
 This reduces the time and effort required for maintenance, ultimately leading to more efficient and cost-effective development.